Massachusetts law about automobiles

 Lemon laws, Mass.
 Office of Consumer Affairs and Business Regulation.

-Provides basic provisions of the new, leased, used, and failed inspection lemon laws.
-Information about private party sales, eligibility to receive compensation and applying for arbitration as well as a sample of final opportunity to repair letter.
+Provides basic provisions of new, leased, used, failed inspection, and customized wheelchair lemon laws.
+Information about private party car sales, eligibility to receive compensation and applying for arbitration as well as a sample of final opportunity to repair letter.

 20-25 mph Max speed of low speed vehicle